tahoe-lafs/tahoe-lafs/docs/proposed/http-storage-node-protocol.rst

   {"share-numbers": [1, 7, ...], "allocated-size": 12345}

-The request must include ``WWW-Authenticate`` HTTP headers that set the various secrets—upload, lease renewal, lease cancellation—that will be later used to authorize various operations.
+The request must include ``X-Tahoe-Set-Authorization`` HTTP headers that set the various secrets—upload, lease renewal, lease cancellation—that will be later used to authorize various operations.
 Typically this is a header sent by the server, but in Tahoe-LAFS keys are set by the client, so may as well reuse it.
 For example::

-   WWW-Authenticate: x-tahoe-renew-secret <base64-renew-secret>
+   X-Tahoe-Set-Authorization: lease-renew-secret <base64-lease-renew-secret>
-   WWW-Authenticate: x-tahoe-cancel-secret <base64-cancel-secret>
+   X-Tahoe-Set-Authorization: lease-cancel-secret <base64-lease-cancel-secret>
-   WWW-Authenticate: x-tahoe-upload-secret <base64-upload-secret>
+   X-Tahoe-Set-Authorization: upload-secret <base64-upload-secret>

 The response body includes encoded information about the created buckets.
 For example::